Cancellation of Decisions of Shareholders' Meetings in Belarus

 Get corporate legal support in Belarus for companies and legal entities to protect and grow your business!

-Each company participant has a number of votes proportional to their share in the authorized capital or the number of shares they hold.
-Other persons entitled to participate in the general meeting also have votes proportional to their shareholding.
-For companies organized as limited or additional liability companies, the company’s articles of association may set a different voting procedure.
+Each participant holds votes proportional to their share in the authorised capital or the number of shares held.
+Other persons entitled to participate also have proportional voting rights.
+For LLCs and ALCs, the articles of association may establish a different voting procedure.

-The decisions taken at the general meeting are announced at this meeting and brought to the participants in the same manner in which the owners of the company are notified of the general meeting.
-Participants are informed no later than 10 days after the end of the general meeting.
+Decisions adopted at the general meeting are announced at the meeting itself and communicated to participants in the same manner as meeting notices.
+Participants must be informed no later than 10 days after the end of the meeting.

 Grounds for revoking the decision of the General Meeting